daniel5151/blog/content/post/wideNES.md

 And with that, the final big puzzle-piece of wideNES slid into place.

-After implementing some basic serialization, I was finally able to boot-up a NES game, play though some levels, and automatically generate maps of the levels!
+After implementing some basic serialization, I was finally able to boot-up a NES game, play though some levels, and automatically generate maps of various levels.

 ## What's next for wideNES?